By Kantaro Komiya

 Japan Aerospace Exploration Agency (JAXA) said the rocket took off from Tanegashima Space Center in southern Japan as planned and successfully released the Smart Lander for Investigating Moon (SLIM).
 Unfavourable weather led to three postponements in a week last month.

 The launch comes two weeks after India became the fourth nation to successfully land a spacecraft on the moon with its Chandrayaan-3 mission to the unexplored lunar south pole.
+Around the same time, Russia’s Luna-25 lander crashed while approaching the moon.

 Two earlier lunar landing attempts by Japan failed in the last year.
 JAXA lost contact with the OMOTENASHI lander and scrubbed an attempted landing in November.
 The Hakuto-R Mission 1 lander, made by Japanese startup ispace, crashed in April as it attempted to descend to the lunar surface.